Pronunciation: per FEN a zeen

 Tell your doctor if you will be exposed to extreme heat or cold, or to insecticide poisons while you are taking perphenazine.

-Do not stop using perphenazine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using perphenazine.
+Do not stop using perphenazine suddenly, or you could have unpleasant symptoms such as nausea, vomiting, dizziness, or tremors.
+Ask your doctor how to safely stop using this medicine.

 Store at room temperature away from moisture, heat, and light.